BlankCoders/awesome-todo-maintainer-extension/README.md

 ## Inspiration

-We often wanted to explore Notion APIs as well as since me and my teammates use Notion on a daily basis, maintaining todo table while switching windows was sometimes "ughh😒" so we came up with the idea of making an extension just to stay on VSCode undistracted.
+We often wanted to explore Notion APIs as well as since me and my teammates use Notion daily, maintaining a to-do table while switching windows was sometimes "ughh😒" so we came up with the idea of making an extension just to stay on VSCode undistracted.

 ## What it does